octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 Types are usually automatically inferred and not explicitly needed.
 However, it is still possible to add constraints on types, e.g. check out [Setting a type of constraint in SmartPy](https://smartpy.io/reference.html#_setting_a_type_constraint_in_smartpy).

+They are then compiled into their corresponding Michelson type.

   </p>
 </NotificationBar>